JuFisch/mysite/content/post/wait-but-why.md

 One last warning: You'll probably get to know me best through my strong desire to randomly link you to <a href="https://www.youtube.com/watch?v=9UrKcfh43zM" target="_blank">my favorite internet gems</a>.
 So, <a href="https://www.youtube.com/watch?v=8AhZFUFyyiI" target="_blank">for like, no reason</a>, a nod to <a href="https://www.waitbutwhy.com" target="_blank">this post's namesake</a>.

 So that's it.
-Except to say: Hello, world.
+Except to say: Hello, world. <!--BOO!-->